tgianko/guenther/README.md

 # Guenther - a Tool to Test for Server Side Request Abuse

+Here is a quick tutorial on guenther.
+For more information, please refer to our paper http://trouge.net/gp/papers/SSR_raid2016.pdf

 ## Quick recap on Server Side Request

 Server Side Requests SSR is a communication pattern in which an intermediate server can retrieve an HTTP resource on behalf of a user.
 Guenther tests intermediate SSR servers to detect vulnerabilities that can be used to mount SSR-based attacks.